trongnd/ts-nodemon/README.md

 > Compiles your TypeScript app and restarts when files are modified. **Works with `typescript@>=2.7`**.

 ## How It Works
-**`ts-nodemon`** runs TypeScript compiler in watch mode, and restart Node.JS when TypeScript files are modified.
+**`ts-nodemon`** runs TypeScript compiler in watch mode, and restarts Node.JS when TypeScript files are modified.

 TypeScript compiler options are specified using `tsconfig.json` file.